 Additional Benefits: Urban Agriculture and Community Supporting Uses

 The Vacant Lot Registry is expected to increase sustainability in Long Beach by providing opportunity sites for urban greening and community-serving uses while decreasing the negative impacts of illegal dumping.
-Staff recommends allowing case-specific fee exemptions for vacant lot owners who agree to allow temporary urban agriculture, other urban greening (such as pocket parks and community gardens) or specific community-serving uses.
+Case-specific fee exemptions may be granted to vacant lot owners who agree to allow temporary urban agriculture, other urban greening (such as pocket parks and community gardens) or specific community-serving uses.

-In particular, with the expected adoption of a local Urban Agricultural Incentive Zone (AB 551) Implementation Ordinance in Long Beach, tax incentives are available for property owners to allow urban agriculture on vacant lots for a minimum of five years.
+In addition to the opportunity for a Fee waiver from the Vacant Lot Registry, tax incentives are available for property owners to allow urban agriculture on vacant lots for a minimum of five years through the Urban Agricultural Incentive Zone (AB 551) Implementation Ordinance in Long Beach.
 On average, produce purchased in Los Angeles County travels 1,500 miles before consumption, so localizing food sources can help reduce vehicle miles traveled while increasing community resilience to climate impacts.
 As an example, local food sources increase community resilience to major weather events such as an earthquake or storm that could hinder transportation networks currently relied upon for food supply.
 More generally, activating vacant lots with community-serving destinations such as mini-parks, community gardens or community programming in local neighborhoods increases perceptions of neighborhood safety, helping residents feel comfortable walking or biking, while providing new local destinations accessible by non-motorized transportation.

 Questions or Referrals?